The-w0rst/grimmbot/README.md

 bash <(curl -L https://raw.githubusercontent.com/The-w0rst/grimmbot/main/bootstrap.sh)
 ```

 Prefer manual control?
 Clone the repo and run `python install.py`.
 I'll ask for every token and set up `config/setup.env` for you.
+See [INSTALL.md](INSTALL.md) for a detailed walkthrough.

 ## Running the bots
 Once configured, pick a personality: